hexalang/Hexa/docs/reference.md

 ## Pattern Matching

+Compared to classic `switch` statement, pattern matching matches over patterns by the logic of "more specific first".
+The order of cases is not important (most of the time -> when patterns are not depending on runtime values).

 ```hexa
 switch value { // uses `switch` keyword for pattern matching thus familiar to C-family developers
     case 1: